-Paul Workman is Chief Executive and President of The Institute of Cancer Research, London.
+Paul Workman was Chief Executive and President of The Institute of Cancer Research, London, from 2014 to 2021.
 He is Harrap Professor of Pharmacology and Therapeutics at the ICR, as well as the former Head of the Division of Cancer Therapeutics and former Director of the Cancer Research UK Cancer Therapeutics Unit from 1997-2016 - a period of 18 years.
 A leader in the field of molecularly targeted cancer drugs, he is a Fellow of the Academy of Medical Sciences, the Royal Society of Medicine, the Royal Society of Chemistry and the Royal Society of Biology and is a Cancer Research UK Life Fellow.
 Paul's research focus is the discovery and development of cancer drugs that exploit our knowledge of the cancer genome and cancer biology and his passion is personalised medicine.
 He has won numerous awards that are listed in his Biography.

 Paul was born in Workington, Cumbria and was educated at Workington County Grammar School.
 He then did a degree in Biological Sciences at Leicester University, specialising in biochemistry.
 Having been inspired by his laboratory research project in enzymology and excited about designing small molecule drugs to specifically kill cancer cells but not healthy cells, Paul then did a PhD in cancer pharmacology at the University of Leeds.